Database

 - What access pattern is this database optimized for?

-- Does the system need transactions, search, analytics, caching, or relationship traversal?
+- Does the system need transactions, search, analytics, caching, similarity search, or relationship traversal?

 - Which invariants belong in the database, and which belong in the application?